-- Level 1 Quoted prices in active markets for identical assets or liabilities; - Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and - Level 3 Unobservable inputs in which there is little or no market data which require the reporting entity to develop its own assumptions.
+Level 1 - Quoted prices in active markets for identical assets or liabilities;

+Level 2 - Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and

+Level 3 - Unobservable inputs in which there is little or no market data which require the reporting entity to develop its own assumptions.

-The Company's cash and cash equivalents, shortterm investments, restricted investments and interest rate and diesel fuel swaps represent the financial assets and liabilities that were accounted for at fair value on a recurring basis as of January 29, 2011.
+The Company's cash and cash equivalents, short-term investments, restricted investments and interest rate and diesel fuel swaps represent the financial assets and liabilities that were accounted for at fair value on a recurring basis as of January 29, 2011.
 As required, financial assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 The Company's assessment of the significance of a particular input to the fair value measurement requires judgment, and may affect the valuation of fair value assets and liabilities and their placement within the fair value hierarchy levels.
 The fair value of the Company's cash and cash equivalents, short-term investments and restricted investments was \$311.2 million, \$174.8 million and \$72.1 million, respectively at January 29, 2011.
 These fair values were determined using Level 1 measurements in the fair value hierarchy.
-The fair value of the interest rate swap as of January 29, 2011 was a liability of \$0.6 million, while the fair value of the diesel fuel swap was an asset of \$0.2 million as of January 29, 2011.
+The fair values of the diesel fuel swap was an asset of \$0.2 million as of January 29, 2011.
 These fair values were estimated using Level 2 measurements in the fair value hierarchy.
-These estimates used discounted cash flow calculations based upon forward interest-rate yield and diesel cost curves.
+These setimates used discounted cash flow calculations based upon forward interest-rate yield and diesel cost curves.
 The curves were obtained from independent pricing services reflecting broker market quotes.